saranonuan/demo2/README.md

 ## Hello world

-This is a good & bad very bad a simple readme file
+This is a good^2 & bad very bad a simple readme file